Chart Color Schemes

 Kensington Grove's population is slightly younger than the national pattern

-Kensington Grove's median age is nearly 37 years, close to Greater Brisbane's average of 36 and Australia's median of 38.
-Compared to Greater Brisbane, Kensington Grove has a higher percentage of residents aged 5-14 (15.7%) but fewer residents aged 25-34 (11.5%).
-Between the 2021 Census and the present day, the proportion of residents aged 75-84 has increased from 3.2% to 4.9%, while the percentage of those aged 25-34 has decreased from 12.5% to 11.5%.
-By 2041, demographic modeling suggests Kensington Grove's age profile will significantly evolve.
-The 75-84 age group is projected to grow by 34%, adding 46 residents to reach a total of 183.
-Residents aged 65 and above are expected to drive 71% of population growth, reflecting demographic aging trends.
-Conversely, the 15-24 and 0-4 age cohorts are projected to experience population declines.
+Kensington Grove's median age is nearly 37 years, closely matching Greater Brisbane's average of 36 years and the Australian median of 38 years.
+Compared to Greater Brisbane, Kensington Grove has a higher proportion of residents aged 5-14 years (15.0%), but fewer residents aged 25-34 years (11.8%).
+Between the censuses of 2021 and 2026, the percentage of residents aged 75 to 84 years increased from 3.2% to 4.9%.
+Conversely, the proportion of residents aged 5 to 14 years decreased from 16.4% to 15.0%.
+By 2041, demographic modeling suggests significant changes in Kensington Grove's age profile.
+The 45 to 54 cohort is projected to grow by 25%, adding 88 residents to reach a total of 446.
+In contrast, both the 35 to 44 and 25 to 34 age groups are expected to see reduced numbers.